Google Home Hub release date, price, news and features

 Google has just confirmed that it's making a new, first-party smart display.
-The speaker, called the Google Home Hub, will rival the Amazon Echo Show with a 7-inch screen of its own and shares a lot of the same functionality.
+The speaker, called the Google Home Hub, which will rival the original Amazon Echo Show with a 7-inch screen and a lot of the same functionality.

 Like its Amazon counterpart, the Home Hub will be able to show visual information on your day and control your smart home devices.
 It will have Google Maps, Calendar and Photos support, alongside YouTube and YouTube TV.
 (Keep in mind that, due to their on-going dispute, Google doesn't allow YouTube on the Amazon Echo Show family of devices so that's a definite advantage right out of the gate.)